DataTables/Dist-DataTables-RowGroup-Foundation/Readme.md

-# RowGroup for DataTables with styling for [Zurb Foundation](http://foundation.zurb.com/)
+# RowGroup for DataTables with styling for [Foundation](https://get.foundation/)

-This package contains distribution files required to style [RowGroup extension](https://datatables.net/extensions/rowgroup) for [DataTables](https://datatables.net/) with styling for [Zurb Foundation](http://foundation.zurb.com/).
+This package contains a built distribution of the [RowGroup extension](https://datatables.net/extensions/RowGroup) for [DataTables](https://datatables.net/) with styling for [Foundation](https://get.foundation/).

 RowGroup adds the ability to easily group rows in a DataTable by a given data point.
 The grouping is shown as an inserted row either before or after the group.